 Although this view is promising, issues remain.
-It often remains hard to estimate $P(t{kj}|c)$ due to the lack of sufficient data (it is also much harder to estimate the joint rather than a set of independent distributions).
-We often do not want to estimate the entire joint distribution because the true concept is an unknown class-conditional dependence between only a few attributes.
-Finally the degree of overlap between the two class-conditional distributions D^0 and D^1 determines how effectively we can learn from unobserved attributes.

-Nevertheless, the ability to account for identifiers through aggregation can extend the expressive power significantly as shown empirically in Section 5.
+It maybe hard to estimate P(r.j|c) due to the lack of sufficient data (it is also much harder to estimate the joint rather than a set of independent distributions).
+We often do not need to estimate the entire joint distribution because the true concept is an unknown class-conditional dependence between only a few attributes.
+Finally the degree of overlap between the two class-conditional distributions DV^0 and DV^1 determines how effectively we can learn from unobserved attributes.
+Nevertheless, the ability to account for identifiers through aggregation can extend the expressive power significantly as shown empirically in Section 4.

 Identifiers have other interesting properties.
-They may often be the cause of relational auto-correlation ([17]).
+Identities may often be the cause of relational autocorrelation (Jensen & Neville, 2002).
 Because a customer bought the first part of the trilogy, he now wants to read how the story continues.
-Given such a concept, we expect to see auto-correlation between customers that are linked through books.
+Given such a concept, we expect to see autocorrelation between customers who are linked through books.
 In addition to the identifier proxying for all object characteristics of immediately related entities (e.g., the authors of a book), it also contains the implicit information about all other objects linked to it (e.g., all the other books written by the same author).
-An identifier therefore introduces a "natural" Markov barrier that reduces or eliminates the need to extend the search for related entities further than to the direct neighbors.
-We present some evidence of this phenomenon in Section 5.3.3.
+An identifier therefore may introduce a "natural" Markov barrier that reduces or eliminates the need to extend the search for related entities further than to the direct neighbors.
+12 We present some evidence of this phenomenon in Section 4.3.3.